svc333/overview/glossary/glossary.md

 {: #x2032585}

 The grouping methodology for users in IBM Cloud.
 Orgs are used to manage quotas.
 Users in an org share memory and service instance quotas.
 See also [domain](/docs/overview?topic=overview-glossary#x2021210), [space](/docs/overview?topic=overview-glossary#x2039442).

+### origin server
+{: #x2210603}

+A server that processes and responds to incoming requests from clients, and is typically used with a caching server.

 ## P